projectsbyif/openapis/pages/improving-a-citys-air-quality.md

 ## Saxford City Council is requesting bulk location data

-Saxford City Council is taking measures to tackle air quality in the city centre.
-Along with our own high quality monitoring stations, citizens have contributed air quality measurements as open data.
-This has provided us a rich, street-level view of air pollution in Saxford.
+Saxford City Council is planning to pedestrianize key streets in the city centre to tackle poor air quality.

-In order to plan a potential road closure, the Council wants a better understanding of footfall in different parts of the city.
-This will help prioritise the streets in which the highest number of people are affected by poor air quality.
-The council also wants to better understand what routes drivers take in and out of the city to minimise the impact of road closures.
+Although we have rich, street-level data about air quality in Saxford, we lack footfall and cyclist data.
+Better data would help to prioritise the streets in which the highest number of people are affected by poor air quality.

-The Council is confident that cellular location and WiFi hotspot data would help them understand both footfall and vehicle behaviour.
-We have applied to the <span style="text-decoration:underline;">Data Protection Office</span> for permission to request bulk data from two telecommunications companies:
+The Council is confident that cellular location and WiFi hotspot data would help provide the information we need.

+We have applied to the [Data Protection Office](#) for permission to request bulk data from two telecommunications companies:

 * Morlyn Mobile
 * Cabler Telecom